vacp2p/rfc/content/docs/rfcs/38/README.md

 may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a given model of transaction.

+This execution mechanism consists of transitions in a state machine representation, each one a potential transaction.
+These transactions are gossiped to active (i.e. online) participants.
+The participants vote on whether a given transaction should be counted as valid which reaches an eventual consistent state in which the transactions are said to have been finalized.

-# Glacier
+# Glacier Algorithm Specification

-The Glacier consensus algorithm computes a yes/no decision on a proposition via a set of distributed computational nodes.
+The Glacier consensus algorithm computes a boolean decision on a proposition via a set of distributed computational nodes.
 Glacier is a leaderless probabilistic binary consensus algorithm with fast finality that provides good reliability for network and Byzantine